-Whether you are a traditionalist or more modern in your outlook, money is no object or times are tight, there are many places to go for inspiration.
-You can simply google wedding gifts, have a look here for ideas, or ask your friends for their best suggestions.
+Whether you are a traditionalist or more modern in your outlook; money is no object or times are tight, there are many places to go for inspiration.
+You can simply google wedding gifts, or ask your friends for their best suggestions.

-Check out wedding anniversary gifts by year below for creative gift ideas for the 1st anniversary to the 60th.
+Check out wedding anniversary gifts by year for creative gift ideas for the 1st anniversary to the 60th:

 20 Years (China) – Splurge: Plan a trip to China with your partner or family and really embrace the culture and beauty China has to offer.

-Save: Visit local markets and find interesting pieces of china that reminds your spouse about a happy or romantic time.
+Save: Visit local markets and find interesting pieces of china that remind your spouse about a happy or romantic time.

 40 Years (Ruby) – Splurge: Go to Australia and stay at Uluru (Ayers Rock) and have dinner in the shadow of this iconic Australian landmark.